 When you have bad credit, it’s not so simple.
-Any emergency can mean financial ruin, and when you have nowhere else to turn, predatory no credit check loans and high-interest cash advances seeming like the only options.
+Any emergency can mean financial ruin, and when you have nowhere else to turn, predatory no credit check loans might seem like the only option.
 But here’s the thing, people with bad credit who get their friends and family with good credit to vouch for them can have a much easier time.

 If you have good credit, don’t be surprised if someone you’re close to asks you to cosign for them on a loan, a credit card or a lease.
 Instead, you should ask yourself these five questions.

 When you cosign on something, it means that you are being asked to take on the other person’s debt if they are unable to pay it.
 According to the FTC, in order to cosign on a loan for someone, you must first sign a “cosigner’s notice,” which lays out the terms of the agreement:

 You are being asked to guarantee this debt.
 Think carefully before you do.
 If the borrower does not pay the debt, you will have to.
 Be sure you can afford to pay if you have to, and that you want to accept this responsibility.

 You may have to pay up to the full amount of the debt if the borrower does not pay.
 You may also have to pay late fees or collection costs, which increase this amount.